 The High Price of Cheap Engineering

 When startups try to save money with cheap engineering, they pay a high price for that decision.
-Let’s start with a hypothetical case study of two companies: Company A and Company B. Company A is an established Internet of Things (IoT) engineering company, while Company B is a promising IoT startup.
+Let’s start with a hypothetical case study of two companies: Company A and Company B. Company A is an established hardware engineering company, while Company B is a promising device startup.

 Company A is also looking to build out a new product.
 While they’d love to build something quickly, they’re willing to take the time to build something right the first time.

 Company B’s CEO, a first-time entrepreneur named Danni, just completed a round of fundraising that netted $4MM.
 Danni’s hope is that she can make it last at least 9 months, but longer is obviously better.
 Although the company doesn’t have a product yet, her vision is compelling, and she’s eager to get something built as quickly as possible.

 Both companies need to hire an engineer to build out a promising product, and they now face a major decision.